andyle83/solana-app/README.md

 ### How to run

-  - Solana provides some network (localhost, devnet etc..).
+  - Solana provides some network (localhost, devnet, mainnet beta..).
 I suggest to use `devnet` for development / testing because i found some issue in `localhost` with `fetch`
   - Using command to switch between network:
       + `solana config set --url localhost`
       + `solana config set --url devnet`